Thampie2185577/Thampie2185577/README.md

 - 👋 Hi, I’m @Thampie2185577
 - 👀 I’m interested in living on the hill with my stupid dog
 - 🌱 I’m currently learning my plants
-- 💞️ I’m looking to collaborate on thins that interest me
+- 💞️ I’m looking to collaborate on things that interest me
 - 📫 How to reach me by killing me

 <!---